 But how do you use email marketing most effectively?

 When 43% of adults in the U.S. say more than half of their emails are coming from marketers, according to a survey by Blue Kangaroo, it’s a competitive marketing practice to become successful in.

 While testing, testing and then testing again is the only surefire way to determine what will work for your email marketing strategy, the element of personalization is no doubt a winning tactic in 2013.

 In general, personalizing emails can help start conversions, but there can be instances in which being too personal is something to avoid.
 Walking this fine line between customization and intrusion is something your company should examine closely before embarking on personalizing an email campaign, but it is worth the investment, as personalized emails can raise click-through rates.

 Follow these key tips when personalizing emails:

-Use the name in the body of the email: Using the consumer’s name in the greeting and throughout the email body is likely to get their attention.
-At the mention of their name the reader may be more inclined to read the content.
+Use the name in the body of the email: Using the consumer’s name in the greeting and throughout the email, the body is likely to get their attention.
+At the mention of their name, the reader may be more inclined to read the content.